-Weber made his debut for the Chiefs against the Crusaders in 2014 and following some impressive performances he was called into the New Zealand squad.
-He made his debut against Samoa in Apia in 2015 but has been unable to make the team again following a string of injuries and the strong competition for the All Black no.9 jersey.
+Weber made his debut for the Chiefs against the Crusaders in 2014 and impressed with his performances, earning a call-up to the New Zealand national team.
+He made his international debut against Samoa in Apia in 2015 but faced challenges in securing a regular place in the team due to injuries and tough competition for the All Blacks' number 9 jersey.

-Weber had an impressive Super Rugby.
-The skilful halfback captained in the absence of co-captains Sam Cane and Brodie Retallick.
-His consistent form earned him his place in the 2019 All Blacks Rugby World Cup squad.
+Weber continued to impress in Super Rugby, showcasing his skill and leadership by captaining the Chiefs in the absence of Sam Cane and Brodie Retallick.
+His consistent form led to his inclusion in the 2019 All Blacks Rugby World Cup squad.

 |Maori All Blacks

 |2015 - 2023